Jonny Owen

-Jonathan Tudor "Jonny" Owen (born 4 July 1971 in Merthyr Tydfil, Mid Glamorgan) is a British producer, actor and writer who has appeared in TV shows including Shameless, Murphy's Law and My Family.
-Owen won a Welsh BAFTA in 2007 for the documentary The Aberfan Disaster which he co-produced with Judith Davies.
+Jonathan Tudor Owen (born 4 July 1971 in Merthyr Tydfil, Mid Glamorgan) is a Welsh producer, actor and writer who has appeared in TV shows including Shameless, Murphy's Law and My Family.
+Owen won a Welsh BAFTA in 2007 for the documentary The Aberfan Disaster, which he co-produced with Judith Davies.

 Career

 In his later teens he was in the 1990s indie band The Pocket Devils as bass player and lead singer/songwriter.
-Signed to Sanctuary Records in the UK and Pop Music Records in the US they finally split after Sanctuary Records and The Pocket Devils came to a mutual termination.
+Signed to Sanctuary Records in the UK and Pop Music Records in the US, they split after Sanctuary Records and The Pocket Devils came to a mutual termination.

 Owen landed the part of Richey in the Welsh drama series Nuts and Bolts in 1999.

-From Nuts and Bolts he landed parts in UK Network series including Murphy's Law with James Nesbitt and Dirty Work with Neil Pearson.
-His meeting with Irvine Welsh when filming the Gene video "Is it over?" proved pivotal in Owen's career.
-He has since worked with Welsh (and his writing partner Dean Cavanagh) on several dramas including Dose for the BBC, Wedding Belles for C4 and Good Arrows for ITV (which Owen also produced).
+From Nuts and Bolts he landed parts in UK Network series including Murphy's Law and Dirty Work.

+His meeting with Irvine Welsh when filming the Gene video "Is it over?" led to Owen working with Welsh (and his writing partner Dean Cavanagh) on several dramas including Dose for the BBC, Wedding Belles for C4 and Good Arrows for ITV (which Owen also produced).

 His 2006 film Little White Lies won several film festival awards and was featured at the Moscow Film Festival.
-He played a BNP thug, receiving positive reviews.
-In 2007 he appeared as Banana Boat in Russell T Davies's Torchwood.
+He played a BNP thug.
+In 2007 he appeared as Banana Boat in Torchwood.

 Owen has also worked extensively as a writer and producer for ITV Wales, including winning the Gwyn Alf Williams Award at the Welsh BAFTAs for the 40th anniversary documentary of the Aberfan disaster.
 It was revealed during shooting that Owen's father had been one of the first Welsh miners on the scene in the recovery operation.

-Owen also did a piece for Cardiff City's appearance in the FA Cup final for Match of the Day in 2008.
-It received positive reviews in the media (The Guardian said it was the best part of the day's coverage) apart from the football and from football fans across the country.
+Owen also did a piece for Cardiff City F.C.'s appearance in the FA Cup final for Match of the Day in 2008.
+It received positive reviews in the media, including The Guardian calling it the best part of the day's coverage apart from the football.

 In 2009 Owen appeared as regular character Ady in Channel 4's Shameless, and continued in the role in 2010.